emarsden/dash-mpd-cli/doc/src/container.md

   -v <MPD-URL> -o foo.mp4
 ```

-If you don't use the `--rm` argument, you can later delete the image if you no longer need it using
+If you don’t use the `--rm` argument, you can later delete the image if you no longer need it using
 `podman image rm` with the image id shown by `podman images`, as illustrated below:

 > [!NOTE]